 Table of Contents

-- Which customer retention metrics to analyze
+- 4 important customer retention metrics

-- Tools to boost customer retention
+- Tools you can use for customer retention

 - It takes about 40 positive reviews to undo the effect of just one negative review.